Skip to main content

 Public verification database

-Yes — searchable at global-standard.org
+Yes — certified suppliers are searchable at global-standards.org

 No consumer-facing verification tool